gabrielebardi/gabrielebardi/README.md

 Hi there 👋

 I’m Gabriele, a former automation solutions developer in finance, now coding for fun.
 I’m passionate about blockchain, digital assets, DeFi, AI/ML, and more.
-Currently building an AI-powered social network.
+Currently building a Tokenization Platform.

 📫 Reach me at: gabrielebardi.gb@gmail.com